amenzwa/clrs/README.md

 ![JupyterLab Desktop Settings dialogue](./images/JLDSettings.jpg)

-Next, type in the following shell commands in some folder, say `~/Documents/`, under which you wish to clone this project:
+Next, type in the following shell commands at the terminal in some folder, say `~/Documents/`, under which you wish to clone this project:

 ```bash
 $ ~/Documents